FruitbatM/explore-national-parks-of-japan/testing.md

 # Encountered Issues
 Several bugs were encountered during the coding process:
-- A full screen overlay navigation doesn't work on mobile devices
+- A full screen overlay navigation doesn't work on mobile devices.

+**Fixed** by adding `z-index: -1;` to social-header element.

 - Issue with displaying weather data for multiple locations.